 For a strategic game that is still fairly simple and quite replayable, check out Ticket to Ride.
 This travel-based game has players collecting cards to build and connect railroads between major North American cities.
 Players can take multiple different strategies to build longer railroads and connect the cities on destination cards while blocking other players' railroads.
 We particularly appreciate that while this game takes a lot of strategy, it isn't overly complicated.

-One potential drawback of this game is that it can last a long time, but if your evening is completely free, that might not be a major issue.
-It also takes a little time to understand the rules and gameplay, but once you figure it out, it is pretty clear-cut.
-Game setup can take a little bit of time due to the several hundred pieces involved, and you'll need to be careful not to lose any of the train pieces since that could affect gameplay.
-Despite these minor setbacks, Ticket to Ride is a great game that will keep the game-lovers in your circle entertained each time you play.
+If you don't like long games, this one might not be for you, as it can stretch on for a while.
+However, if your evening is completely free, that might not be a major issue.
+It also takes a little time to understand the rules and gameplay, but once you figure it out, it is pretty straightforward.
+Finally, there are several hundred pieces involved, so there is some game setup involved.
+You'll need to be careful not to lose any of the train pieces since that could affect gameplay.
+Despite these caveats, Ticket to Ride is a great game that will keep the game-lovers in your circle entertained each time you play.

 Board games can get pretty pricey.
-Our favorite inexpensive game was Bananagrams.
+Our favorite inexpensive game is Bananagrams.
 This game is very similar to the classic and well-loved Scrabble, but with a couple of unique twists.
-One big difference between these two is that Bananagrams doesn't require a board, instead requiring players to create their own arrangement of words.
-The second significant difference is that rather than taking turns, players simultaneously work independently of each other, each trying to connect enough words to use up all of their allotted pieces.
+There is no game board for Bananagrams; instead, each player is required to create their own arrangement of words.
+Rather than taking turns, players simultaneously work independently, each trying to connect enough words to use up all of their allotted pieces.
 The first one to use up all their pieces wins.
-The game is super easy to travel with since all the pieces fit neatly inside the cute banana-shaped pouch that comes with the game.
+The game is super portable — all the pieces fit neatly inside the cute banana-shaped pouch.
 Bananagrams can be played by any age and is a great learning game for any younger players wanting to practice their vocab.
 However, for this same reason, Bananagrams is more fun with players who can get creative with their word choices.

 A favorite among many players, Catan will definitely tap into your strategy and planning skills.
 The goal of the game is to build and develop your settlements and cities faster than other players, which is achieved through buying and trading materials.
 The game's nature requires some focus, making it better suited to quiet game nights over raucous environments.
 While it might take a few rounds for new players to get acclimated, it can provide hours of entertainment for your group of 3 to 4 friends.
 Each round is unique, as different players may bring different strategies in different situations, and the board can be randomized each game.